 Head of Design

-Jaclyn Threadgill is a multidisciplinary creative with a professional background that includes magazine design, branding, marketing, web design, illustration, and mural design.
+Jaclyn Threadgill (she/her) is a multidisciplinary creative with a professional background that includes magazine design, branding, marketing, web design, illustration, and mural design.
 She grew up in Albuquerque, New Mexico (the answer is always “green”) and went to college in Phoenix, Arizona.
 In 2009 Jaclyn and her husband moved to Himeji, Japan.
 Over the following seven years in Japan they had lots of adventures, including a baby.
 The three of them repatriated to Cincinnati in 2016.
 Jaclyn only sings in the car, but she has a passion for very loud traditional Japanese instruments.
 She is part of Wadaiko Gouken, a performing taiko (Japanese drum) group out of Dayton, and also studies tsugaru shamisen (a 3-stringed instrument played in a fast, percussive style with a plectrum that resembles an ice scraper).

 William Perry